 How to Make Crema de Auyama or Butternut Squash Soup

 Squash and pumpkin season is in full swing.
 I thought you would like to taste this creamy, silky, delicate, and colorful soup.

-You may add some cream or bread croutons at serving time, or simply enjoy the wonders of this soup plain.
+You may add some cream, bread croutons, Parmesan cheese, scallions or chives at serving time.
+Or simply enjoy the wonders of this soup plain.
 Following is a printable version of my recipe.
 I hope you like it as much as we do.
-Thank you for subscribing to my Youtube channel and visiting my Amazon Store.

 Butternut Squash Soup